blewcheez/blewcheez/README.md

 - 👀 I’m interested in ...
 Graphic Desgin & Computer Science
 - 🌱 I’m currently learning ...Coding with CS50
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me ... instagram - blewcheez

 <!---
 blewcheez/blewcheez is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.